 White-tailed deer are some of the most recognizable wildlife species in Arkansas, with their characteristic reddish coats and large antlers on males during the breeding season.
 Adults range from 90-250 pounds depending on age, gender, and nutrition availability.
 Deer inhabit both open fields and woodlands but prefer dense cover like thick brush or trees for protection from predators.

-Elk and moose are also both found in Arkansas, with elk ranging from 500 to 700 pounds and an average adult bull moose weighing around 1000 pounds!
+Elk are also found in Arkansas, ranging in size from 500 to 700 pounds!
 Additionally, wild boars have recently been reintroduced into some areas of Arkansas, reaching weights of up to 600 pounds.
 While these animals may not be incredibly common due to habitat loss or hunting pressures, they still make their presence known as a reminder of just how much diversity exists within this great state’s wildlife!

 3 Rarest Animals in Arkansas